javierlona/css-grid/README.md

 # grid-css
-It is a modified version of Brad Travery's Grid CSS example
+It is a work in progress modified version of Brad Travery's Grid CSS example